-IMPORTANT: Please submit one single script file only.
-Use indentation to separate procedures/functions, loops, conditional sections, etc. Comment the script sufficiently, in particular, note that this will also be used as the write-up (for this assignment, you do not have to produce a separate write-up; just the script with comments).
+IMPORTANT: Please submit IDL scripts (.pro).
+Do not include files already provided (such as the input data maps or write_eps_wcb.pro; we already have them and they are provided via the links above).
+Use indentation in your scripts to separate procedures/functions, loops, conditional sections, etc. Comment the scripts sufficiently, in particular, note that this will also be used as the write-up (for this assignment, you do not have to produce a separate write-up; just the script with comments).
+Make sure that everything runs out-of-the-box; only tell us the name of the main function/pro call (if not obvious) to start the entire analysis pipeline.
+Test this on malice.anu.edu.au if you developed your code on a different computer.